docker/buildx/docs/guides/drivers/remote.md

 Remember that you need to use the `--load` flag if you want to load the build result into the Docker daemon.

-## Guide: Remote BuildKit in Docker container
+## Example: Remote BuildKit in Docker container

 This guide will show you how to create setup similar to the `docker-container` driver, by manually booting a BuildKit Docker container and connecting to it